-The online learning tools that we have discussed about previously, such as MOOCs, distance learning and others, all belong to e-learning.
+The online learning tools that we have discussed previously, such as MOOCs, distance learning and others, all belong to e-learning.
 We have been in an information era.
-E-learning has revolutionized not just the academic education but also the corporate training and professional education.
+E-learning has revolutionized not just academic education but also corporate training and professional education.
 It has transformed the way we look at skill and knowledge acquisition altogether.
 Credit goes to advance educational technology, e-Learning tools and methods that are just getting even bigger and bigger.
-If you look at the money spent on self paced e-learning across the globe, you would be surprised to know that being started with $35.6 billion in 2011, it stood at $56.2 billion in 2013, and is now going to be doubled by the end of 2015.
+If you look at the money spent on self-paced e-learning across the globe, you would be surprised to know that being started with $35.6 billion in 2011, it stood at $56.2 billion in 2013, and is now going to be doubled by the end of 2015.

 Today, learners are being provided with more effective, impressive and deep educational experience.
 In most of my online sessions, I always give preference to quality over quantity; however, with the help of technology, this preference can easily be achieved in lesser time and with accelerated tempo, than ever before.

 Along with saving monetary costs, technology-based training and learning also helps saving time of the trainer and employees, instructors and students.
 It greatly reduces the time spent off the job.
 Employees are not required to spend their entire day at the training venue, as they can easily access the sessions and material anytime through their mobile phones or workstations, whichever is easy for them.
 In addition, it also provides them easy access to get back to important training content they might need while working on the job.
 Online training or technology-based training systems help to keep track of the progress and enhance the quality of the learning experience.
 It also helps the trainers or instructors to identify those learners who may need some extra attention, help or motivation.